Bengaluru Ganesh Utsava: Sand Ganesha

-Limca Book of Records

-The dance program on 19th Sep 2012 on DVG road was an awe-inspiring event during the 50th year of the Utsava.
-Enthusiastic dancers in colorful dresses, surprised spectators looking on, and members of the Sangha overseeing the program for its smooth conduct - all contributed to the lively atmosphere.
-More than 500 Indian classical dancers performed Bharatanatyam, Kathak, Odissi, Yakshagana, Mohiniattam, Kalaripayattu and Kuchupudi.

-The performance of seven different dance forms with 500 artistes dancing simultaneously is recorded in 'Limca Book of Records', which was a highlight of the year.
+Achievements, awards and world records

 Guinness Book of Records

 57th Ganesha Utsava had a special campaign - workshop on making eco-friendly clay Ganesha.
 The aim of the program was environment protection by reducing the pollutants that go in to the making of Ganesha idol.
 The workshop facilitated the eco-friendly Ganesha made by hand being taken home by the maker for worship.
 The seeds of Tulasi, flowers and fruits, kept inside the idol while making clay Ganesha, grow into plants after Visarjane.
 Ganesha, Lord of Earth, is made out of mud and is returned to mud, without any environmental impact.
-Around 2800 people of all ages participated in the program arranged on 25th Aug 2019 on National College Ground, Basavanagudi.
+Around 2800 people of all ages participated in the program arranged on 25 August 2019 on National College Ground, Basavanagudi.
 The clay and other implements needed for making Ganesha was provided by the Sangha.
 The program was a grand success, registering the Sangha's name in Guinness Book as 'the most people sculpting with clay simultaneously'.
 This has encouraged the Sangha to arrange the ecofriendly clay Ganesha making campaign on a very large scale during its 60th year.

-Zee TV Award

-The 51st year Ganesha Utsava by the Sangha was awarded 'The Best Ganesha Utsava of Karnataka” by Zee TV Channel.

-ISO Certification

-Another feather in Sangha's crown, achieved during the 55th year, has been the ISO 9001:2015 certification, given for the professional discipline and quality.

-BGU Goes Global

-During the 54th year, the Sangha brought the prestigious Berklee College of Music, USA, for the first time to India.
-42 students of the school from 22 countries performed during the celebration, which is considered a record.

 Maharaja of Mysore in BGU

-For decades, the Sangha is considered a backbone of artists.
 During the 55th Utsava, 50 senior exponents of Karnatak music were honored by the Sangha, for their achievements in their respective fields.
-The Maharaja of Mysore Samsthana, Sri Yaduveera Krishnadutta Chamaraja Wodeyar, participated in the function and himself honored the artists, which was a special gesture.
+The Maharaja of Mysore Samsthana, Sri Yaduveera Krishnadutta Chamaraja Wodeyar, participated in the function and honored the artists.